joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/07/01/dining/summer-ground-turkey-recipe.html

 **Supreme Court Says Trump Is Partly Shielded From Prosecution**\
-`The practical effect of the ruling raises the possibility of further delay of the case against the former president on charges of plotting to subvert the 2020 election.`\
+`The practical effect of the ruling raises the likelihood of further delay of the case against the former president on charges of plotting to subvert the 2020 election.`\
 https://nytimes.com/2024/07/01/us/politics/supreme-court-trump-immunity.html

 **For South Africa’s Cabinet, Bigger May Not Mean Better**\